The body has a hierarchy of needs. A hierarchy of things without which it will die.

-If we want to affect a system, the higher up the hierarchy we go the more control we can exert over that system.
-(Think about a river, the closer to the source you can divert it, the easier it is to divert and the greater effect you can have on its route)
+If we want to affect a system, the higher up the systems hierarchy we go, the more control we can exert over that system.
+(Think about a river, the closer to the source you divert it, the easier it is to divert and the greater effect you can have on its route)

 Most people, when they are looking at health, look at diet and exercise, and these are hugely important parts of the chain.
 However in the list of priorities we have just built we can see they are the LEAST important.